 Lee (2012) studied the causal relationship between foreign exchange rates and inbound/outbound tourism demand in South Korea.
 Johansen cointegration and Granger causality test were used for 1990M1-2010M9 monthly data.
 The results demonstrate there is a long-run relationship between exchange rates and inbound/outbound tourism demand.
 Also, exchange rates affect outbound tourism demand, but the inbound tourism was not affected.
 DeVita (2014) analyzed the impact of exchange rate regimes on international tourism flows of 27 countries over the period of 1980-2011 by employing SYS-GMM method.
-The findings of the study supports that maintaining a relatively stable exchange rate using right policy decisions, tourism demand in the US using quarterly data for 1988Q1-2012Q1 with a single equation partial adjustment framework.
+The findings of the study supports that maintaining a relatively stable exchange rate using right policy decisions, tourism demand may also kept stable.
+Corgel, Lane & Walls (2013) investigated the effects of exchange rates on hotel demand in the US using quarterly data for 1988Q1-2012Q1 with a single equation partial adjustment framework.
 The results support the hypothesis of exchange rates effect hotel demand on different scales.
 Tang et al. (2014) investigated the dependence between tourism demand and exchange rates for China's inbound tourism demand using Copula-GARCH models using monthly data for the period 1994M1-2011M12.
 Among the studied six tourist generating countries, only Russia was found to be extremely sensitive to exchange rate volatility, but in general exchange rates were concluded not to be a determinant for the selected countries.

-Var, Mohammad & Içöz (1990) modelled the factors effecting international tourism demand for Turkey by including exchange rates as an independent variable. çöz, Var & Kozak (1997) analysed the determinants of tourism demand with multivaritate OLS based regression model.
+Var, Mohammad & Icoz (1990) modelled the factors effecting international tourism demand for Turkey by including exchange rates as an independent variable.
+Icoz, Var & Kozak (1997) analysed the determinants of tourism demand with multivaritate OLS based regression model.
 The results indicated that exchange rates have important effects on tourism demand.
-Akı (1998) also suggested exchange rates as a determinant of tourism demand in addition to a number of economic variables such as per capita income, prices in the host country and cost of travel.
+Akis (1998) also suggested exchange rates as a determinant of tourism demand in addition to a number of economic variables such as per capita income, prices in the host country and cost of travel.
 DeVita & Kyaw (2013) argues if the exchange rate is an indicator of Turkish inbound tourism demand from Germany using quarterly data for the period 1996-2009 by employing GARCH method.
 They conclude that exchange rates are significant determinants of tourism demand.